 - 1. Start by unfolding the flattened Gaylord box into a rectangular shape. - 2.
 Fold two of the bottom flaps over the box opening until they meet in the middle. - 3.
-Fold the other two flaps until they meet in the middle.

-- 4. Affix a minimum of two (2) strips of packing tape down the middle of the flaps. - 5.
-Once the bottom of the box is sealed it can be centred on the pallet (48x40) provided by PCA and ensure it does not sit outside the pallet, as it may create loading problems if shifts in transportation. - 6.
-Open the plastic liner (provided) and place it inside the box so the edges overlap the box walls with enough overlap to be later taped together in the middle. - 7.
-Take one of six insert boxes that will be placed inside the lined Gaylord. - 8.
-Like the large box, fold two of the bottom flaps of the insert box over the box opening until they meet in the middle. - 9.
-Fold the other two flaps until they meet in the middle. - 10.
-Affix two (2) strips of packing tape down the middle of the flaps. - 11.
-Repeat steps 7-9 with the five other insert boxes and place the completed inserts into the lined Gaylord box. - 12.
-Assemble the lid by affixing two (2) strips of packing tape along each of the four (4) corners and fit over the open end of the Gaylord box.
+Fold the other two flaps until they meet in the middle. - 4.
+Affix two (2) strips of packing tape down the middle of the flaps. - 5.
+Once the bottom of the box is sealed it can be centered on the pallet (48x40) so it does not sit outside the pallet, as it may create loading problems if shifts in transportation. - 6.
+Open the plastic liner provided and place it inside the box so the edges overlap the box walls with enough overlap to be later taped together in the middle. - 7.
+Place the bottom pad (flat piece of provided cardboard) inside the box for extra protection of the tubes.
+Note that the pad will be laid inside the plastic liner to protect the bottom of the liner from being punctured by the pins on the end of fluorescent tubes. - 8.
+Place the long divider inside the box, then the 2 smaller divides so it create a honeycomb like structure. - 9.
+Assemble the lid by affixing two (2) strips of packing tape along each of the four (4) edges so it fits over the open end of the Gaylord. - 10.Place the box on a pallet provided by Product Care.

-Upon completion of steps 1-12, the Gaylord box is ready for use.
+Upon completion of steps 1-10, the box is now ready for use